Knead a break? These bakeries near SPU will sweeten your day

 When the shop’s red door opens at 1 p.m.
 (Wednesdays – Sundays), there are usually 12 freshly baked cakes in the display cases — everything from a Java Del Sol Cake and a Mexican Chocolate Cake, to a Red Velvet or a Chocolate Raspberry Rhapsody.
 Simply Desserts’ owner, Annaliza Valdez, says the Strawberry White Chocolate Cake is a customer favorite.

-From SPU’s campus, if you walk across the Fremont Bridge and continue straight up the hill, you’ll come upon Simply Desserts on the corner space of the Fremont Building.
-Simply Desserts’ website is being updated, so current business hours are 1 p.m. – 7 p.m.
+From SPU’s campus, walk across the Fremont Bridge and continue up the hill.
+You’ll come upon Simply Desserts on the corner of the Fremont Building.
+Simply Desserts’ website is being updated.
+Current business hours are 1 p.m. – 7 p.m.
 Wednesday/Thursday; 1 p.m. – 9 p.m.
 Friday/Saturday; 1 p.m. – 7 p.m.
 Sunday.
 Closed on Mondays.
 Special order pickups on Tuesday, 12 p.m. to 7 p.m.